fra2z/top_interactive_commands/README.md

           Note:  Field  sorting uses internal values, not those in column display.
 Thus, the TTY and WCHAN fields will violate strict ASCII collating sequence.

-   4d.
+### 4d.
 COLOR Mapping

-       When you issue the `Z' interactive command, you will be presented  with  a  separate  screen.
-That screen  can  be used to change the colors in just the `current' window or in all four windows before returning to the top display.
+When you issue the 'Z' interactive command, you will be presented with a separate screen.
+That screen  can  be used to change the colors in just the 'current' window or in all four windows before returning to the top display.

        The following interactive commands are available.
            4 upper case letters to select a target